GuenterQuast/PhyPraKit/builddoc/index.rst

 understood, modeled correctly and incorporated in the fitting procedure.

-*PhyPraKit* offers adapted interfaces to the fit modules in the package *scipy* (*optimize.curve_fit* and *ODR*) to perform fits with a test of the validity of the hypothesis.
+*PhyPraKit* offers adapted interfaces to the fit modules in the package *scipy* (*optimize.curve_fit* and *ODR*) to perform fits including a test of the validity of the model hypothesis.
 A very lean implementation, relying on the mimimization and uncertainty-analysis tool *MINUIT*, is also provided in the sub-package *phyFit* for the above-mentioned use cases.
 *PhyPraKit* also contains a simplified interface to the very function-rich fitting package *kafe2*.

-|

   **German: Darstellung und Auswertung von Messdaten**